SALVADORPOETA/Apis-repository-sm/README.md

 ## ⚖️ License

-This is a **completely original** project by Salvador Martinez.
-No commercial use intended.
+© 2025 Salvador Martinez.
+All rights reserved.

+This is a completely original project.
+For any use, reproduction, or distribution inquiries, please contact the author.

 ---